onlypuppy7/LegacyShell/wiki/wiki/LegacyShell/Related Characters/skillissue.md

 # Skill issue
-When a person lacks the skills to accomplish a taks, that person has a **skill issue**.
+When a person lacks the skills to accomplish a task, that person has a **skill issue**.

 ![Issue](<SkillIssue.jpg>)